sc18kg/SRE_Gatling/README.md

 ## What is Performance Testing
 ### Load Testing
+A load test is a type of performance test that checks how systems function under a heavy number of concurrent virtual users performing transactions over a certain period of time.
+In other words, the test measures how systems handle heavy load volumes.

 ### Stress Testing
+A stress test is a type of performance test that checks the upper limits of your system by testing it under extreme loads.
+Stress tests examine how the system behaves under intense loads and how it recovers when going back to normal usage.
+Are the KPIs like throughput and response time the same as before spike in load?
+Stress tests also look for memory leaks, slowdowns, security issues, and data corruption.

 ### Soak Testing
+Soak testing (otherwise known as endurance testing, capacity testing, or longevity testing) involves testing the system to detect performance-related issues such as stability and response time by requesting the designed load on a system.
+The system is then evaluated to see whether it could perform well under a significant load for an extended period, thereby measuring its reaction and analyzing its behavior under sustained use.
+Soak testing is a type of load testing.

 ### Spike Testing
+Spike testing is a type of performance testing in which an application receives a sudden and extreme increase or decrease in load.
+The goal of spike testing is to determine the behavior of a software application when it receives extreme variations in traffic.
+Spike testing addresses more than just an application's maximum load; it also verifies an application's recovery time between activity spikes.
+The word “spike” refers to the sudden increase or decrease in traffic.

 ## User Experience/Journey
 - Scalable